Takeaways

 As we age, our natural creatine production can decrease.
 This, along with age-related muscle loss, makes creatine supplementation potentially beneficial for older adults.

 Beyond muscle health, some studies have shown potential cognitive benefits of creatine supplementation in older adults.
-These benefits include improvements in memory and mental processing speed14.
+These benefits include improvements in memory and mental processing speed.

 For older adults seeking to maintain their physical and cognitive health, creatine supplementation, combined with regular exercise, could be a useful approach.